 Such dreams come in moments when a chance or a trial is ripening in your life, in which your own “yes” to yourself matters a great deal — perhaps more than the other side’s “yes.”

-And perhaps, right now as you read these lines, you have already recalled one dream of an interview after which you tried to understand for a long time — “did I manage or not” — and this question itself is already important, because in it your attitude to self-evaluation can be heard.
+Perhaps, right now as you read these lines, you have already recalled one dream of an interview, after which you tried for a long time to understand — “did I do it or not?” — and that question itself is already important, because your attitude toward self-evaluation can be heard in it.

-You dream that you prepare: you pick clothing, rehearse answers, worry.
+You dream that you are preparing: you pick clothing, rehearse answers, worry.
 Sometimes you cannot find the needed documents; sometimes you cannot recall something important.
-In the body — a familiar pre-anxiety: I want to make an impression, and I fear I will not manage.
+A familiar pre-anxiety rises in the body: I want to make an impression, and I fear I will not manage.

-Your Inner Child speaks with you here — the part that keenly feels evaluation from outside and hopes to be “taken.”
-Such a dream often comes when something is coming where you will “be seen” in your reality: an important meeting, a presentation, meeting a partner’s relatives, an interview, a public appearance.
-The Child does not dramatize; it honestly shows how much depends on “outer acceptance” in your self-esteem.
+Your Inner Child trembles in this line — the part that keenly feels evaluation from outside, and hopes to be taken.
+Such a dream often comes when something is coming where you will be seen in your waking life: an important meeting, a presentation, meeting a partner’s relatives, an interview, a public appearance.
+The Child does not dramatize; it honestly shows how much, in your self-esteem, depends on outer acceptance.

 Ask yourself: “For what ‘evaluation’ am I preparing right now — and can I relate to it not as an exam, but as a meeting where we both look at each other as equals?”